BruteforceMisa/wiccon-workshop/Readme.md

 ~~~

 Then, open the downloaded repository in VSCode and perform the following steps:
-- Open the file "01-intro-sca.ipynb", which is loacted in codebase/exercises
+- Open the Jupyter Notebook "01-intro-sca.ipynb", which is loacted in codebase/exercises
 - In the right top corner, click "Select kernel"
 - In VSCode, a bar will occur.
 If extensions are not installed, click "install python and extensions"
 - If VSCode asks you to install IPykernel, select "install"
 - Then, create a kernel.
 Select "Create new virtual environment" and select "Python 3.12" as interpreter
 - To install dependencies, select the checkbox "requirements.txt"
-- Make sure that your new virtual environment (.venv) is selected as kernel
+- Make sure that your new virtual environment (.venv) is selected as kernel within your Jupyter Notebook

 You should be ready to go!